-BoJ easing talk sends bond yields up
+Bond yields rise worldwide on BoJ easing talk, stocks slip

 The U.S. president’s new threats to slap duties on all $500 billion of U.S. imports from China triggered sell-offs across stock markets, though good earnings kept a lid on losses.

-The MSCI all-country world index declined just 0.1 percent while MSCI’s broadest index of Asia-Pacific shares outside Japan .MIAPJ0000PUS fell 0.2 percent.
+S&P 500 and Dow Jones benchmark futures were flat, while futures for the tech-heavy Nasdaq fell 0.2 percent by 1205 GMT, indicating a tepid start for Wall Street.
+1YMc1 ESc1 NQc1

-Europe’s STOXX 600 fell 0.2 percent by 1000 GMT as investors braced for a packed earnings week and a meeting between European Commission President Jean-Claude Juncker and Trump to discuss threatened auto tariffs which could damage carmakers.
+Europe’s STOXX 600 fell 0.1 percent by 1205 GMT as investors braced for a packed earnings week and a meeting between European Commission President Jean-Claude Juncker and Trump to discuss threatened tariffs which may affect carmakers.

 “The pattern of Trump’s meetings has generally been more conciliatory when he meets in person.
 It could actually be good for autos,” Psigma’s McPherson said.

-Europe’s autos sector .SXAP fell 0.6 percent, hitting a 2-1/2 week low.
-The index is down 9 percent this year and is among the worst performing European sectors.
+Europe’s autos sector .SXAP was down 0.7 percent, hitting a 2-1/2 week low.
+The index is down 9 percent this year and is among the worst-performing European sectors.

 Goldman Sachs analysts said auto tariffs, if they came to pass, were likely to cause weakness in the Canadian dollar and Mexican peso, possibly also affecting the euro, pound, yen, and Korean won as investors priced in a hit to the economy.